 FBTS ships only well-rooted, healthy stock in containers.
 The container size for each plant is listed on the plant's description page in our online catalog.
-Sometimes it is necessary to cut back a plant to facilitate shipping and avoid cramping.
+Sometimes it is necessary to cut back or fold over a plant to facilitate shipping.
 Don't worry.
-We are loving gardeners and will do an excellent job of trimming.
+We are loving gardeners and will do an excellent job of trimming and packing.
 We are also very careful not to ship pests or weeds.

 Please let us know immediately, via email or telephone, if your order arrives in less than excellent condition.
-As you unpack it, please keep in mind our unconditional guarantee.